 - 1. Notice a situation that is out of the ordinary.
-Does your "gut" tell you something is wrong? - 2.
-Ask yourself "Could I play a role here?", or - a.
+Does your "gut" tell you something is wrong?
+2. Ask yourself "Could I play a role here?", or - Ask yoursell Could I play a fole field? , of - a.
 If nobody intervenes, what will likely happen? - b.
 Is someone else better equipped to respond? - c.
 What would be my purpose of responding?